SeldonIO/seldonio.github.com/pluggable-prediction-algorithms.md

     * **config** : dictionary from the load of "**server_config.py**", see below

-    Add to the init function anything your preditive scoring algorithm needs to setup.
+    Add to the init function anything your predictive scoring algorithm needs to setup.
 For example, the location of a model may be taken from the config and loaded into memory.

 1. Modify the script "**server_config.py**".
     Example: